daianaadepaula/mern-advanced-auth/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the <a href="https://github.com/daianaadepaula/mern-advanced-auth/blob/main/LICENSE">MIT License</a>.